Structural reform of the national railway system

-The Government of the Russian Federation approved a Structural Reform Programme for Railway Transport on 18 May 2001.
+The Structural Railway Reform Programme was approved by the Government of the Russian Federation on 18 May 2001.

-- increase the reliability, accessibility and the safety of rail transport and the quality of its services in order to ensure the country's unified economic space and nationwide economic development;
+- to increase the reliability, accessibility and safety of rail transport, improve the quality of transport services in order to guarantee the unity of the country's economic space, and ensure nationwide economic development;

-- establish a unified harmonised transport system for the country;
+- to build up a well-balanced transport system in the country;

-- meet the growing demand for rail transport services.
+- to meet the growing demand for rail transport services.

-The Structural Reform Programme initially included three phases, all of which were completed in 2010.
-The results were approved by the Russian government and international experts.
+The Structural Reform Programme initially included three phases, all of which had been completed by 2010.
+The achieved results were acknowledged and approved by the Russian Government and international experts.